 Oh, no. . . .
 Lightsong thought.

-“Great one,” the woman said, falling to her knees on the carpet.
+“Great One,” the woman said, falling to her knees on the carpet.
 “Lord of Bravery.”

 Lightsong didn’t speak.
-He did, however, begin to sweat.

 “This is my child, Halan,” the woman said holding the baby out.
 His blanket burst with a sharp blue color--two and half steps from pure--as it got close enough to Lightsong’s BioChromatic aura.
 With the child closer, Lightsong could easily see that it was suffering from a terrible sickness.
 It had lost so much weight that its skin almost seemed shriveled.